Literacy

 Through cooperation with industry peers and charities, our publishing houses are working to broaden access to books and engage more children and young adults in reading.

 As the home of many publishing houses, Bonnier Books stresses the importance of literacy.
 Children who have access to a diverse selection of literature develop greater emotional intelligence.
 Additionally, e-books have been found to motivate young adults to read and improve their attentiveness, vocabulary and engagement.
-However, many children are lacking necessary literacy skills, making them more likely to leave school early.
-The pandemic, with its nationwide lockdowns in some countries, further exacerbated this issue.
+However, many children lack the necessary literacy skills, making them more likely to leave school early.

 Bonnier books pattern